JimmyZghendy/menu/README.md

 - `npm run start` - Runs the built app in production mode
 - `npm run lint` - Runs ESLint for code quality

-## 🚀 Deployment

-This project is deployed on [Vercel](https://vercel.com/).
-To deploy your own version:

-1. Push your code to GitHub
-2. Connect your GitHub repository to Vercel
-3. Vercel will automatically build and deploy your application

-### Deployment URL

-The application is live at: [your-app-url.vercel.app](https://your-app-url.vercel.app)

 ## 🎯 Menu Categories

 ### Saj 🥙